cloudbitsio/cloudbits-docs/docs/develop/thunder.yml.md

 ---
 category: 2.
-Local Development Environment
+Develop
 order: 3
 title: thunder.yml
 description: The envionment configurations
-permalink: /local-development/yaml
+permalink: /develop/yaml
 ---

 Your project directory will contain a YAML definition with contents that look like: